Cats are curious creatures that love to climb, scratch, and lounge in cozy spaces.

 • Open it up for playtime, then just fold it shut to store it.

-• Tepee-style condo and the hammock are wrapped in super soft plush.
+• The tepee-style condo and the hammock are wrapped in super-soft plush.

 • Natural sisal scratching surface to keep cats from clawing your furniture.